openaudible/openaudible_docker/README.md

 * Another user logging on to the web page disconnects anyone else already connected
 * No password protection is offered or https proxy-but can be added.
 * But it does allow a user to try the software in a containerized, accessible-from-anywhere way.

-## TODO items
-* Document how to access the "config" volume so you can access any converted books from the host machine.

 ## Notes
 * This is experimental and unsupported.
 We hope some people find it useful.